jupyter-book/jupyter-book/docs/upgrade.md

 #######################################################################################
 # Book settings
-title                       : My Book  # The title of the book.
-Will be placed in the left navbar. author                      : Captain Jupyter  # The author of the book copyright                   : "2024"  # Copyright year to be placed in the footer logo                        : logo.png  # A path to the book logo
+title                       : My Book  # The title of the book. will be placed in the left navbar. author                      : Captain Jupyter  # The author of the book copyright                   : "2024"  # Copyright year to be placed in the footer logo                        : logo.png  # A path to the book logo